attachmentsme/pollio/blog.md

 In the course of making several Node.js libraries, I gradually developed an approach to asynchronous unit-testing that I love.

-I built this into a micro-framework that I drop into all my JS projects:
+I pulled this into a micro-framework that I drop into all my JS projects:

 [Node-Micro-Test](https://github.com/bcoe/node-micro-test)